This post was last updated on October, 31st 2022

 Without any doubt, the most popular drink in France – other than water – is wine.
 With friends or family, day or night, the French enjoy a great glass of wine.

-Which food from other countries are very popular in France?
+Which food from other countries is very popular in France?

 If you want to know more about French cuisine and other popular French foods, make sure to ask us your questions on social and don’t forget to have a look at our virtual tours too.
-You might really enjoy the virtual picnic in Paris with friends or coworkers!
+You might really enjoy the Virtual Cooking classes with a Sassy Parisian!